nano-o/streamlet/README.md

-In this blog post, we'll see how to model the Streamlet algorithm in PlusCal/TLA+ with a focus on abstraction that enable tractable model-checking of both its safety and liveness properties with TLC.
+In this blog post, we will see how to model the Streamlet algorithm in PlusCal/TLA+ with a focus on writing simple specifications that are amenable to model-checking of both safety and liveness properties with TLC.

 # Context and results